-This is despite nearly half of Britons also thinking that doing so is “off-loading” our responsibilities as a country.
+Nearly half of Britons think that doing so is “off-loading” our responsibilities as a country.

 Jack Letts, better known in the UK press as “Jihadi Jack”, left Oxfordshire in 2014 aged just 18 to join the Islamic State in Iraq.
 He was later arrested by Kurdish YPG forces while trying to flee to Turkey.
 Now Letts, who held dual UK and Canadian nationality, has been stripped of his British citizenship.

 Almost three quarters (73%) of Britons support the Home Office’s decision, with just 11% thinking he should have been allowed to retain his passport.
 Conservatives are mostly likely to support the government’s actions with 90% in favour of revoking citizenship, compared to 63% of Labour voters.

 The government was only able to revoke Letts’ British citizenship because he held dual nationality, as it’s against the law to leave someone stateless.